Skip to main content

 What you can configure

-• Concern types (triggers): under-fueling, symptoms, low session ratings, a hyponatremia pattern, a dialing-down trend, a sleep trend, or an athlete who’s gone quiet.
+• Triggers.
+Seven of them: under-fueling, symptoms, low session ratings, a hyponatremia pattern, a dialing-down trend, a sleep trend, and an athlete who has gone quiet.

-• Urgent vs. digest: real-time for the urgent stuff, a once-a-day bundle for the rest — one calm item per athlete.
+• Urgent versus digest.
+Real time for urgent items, a once-a-day bundle for the rest, one bundle per athlete per day.

 Payment-failure alerts

-Turn these on in your alert settings: you can be alerted when any roster athlete — coach-paid or self-paying — has a payment failure, so an athlete never quietly loses access on your watch.
-When the athlete is the payer, they’re alerted too (at a noise level you set), and they’re deep-linked to update their card.
-Who pays for each athlete is managed in billing; see Take over & relinquish for the grace-window behavior behind this.
+You can be alerted when any roster athlete, coach-paid or self-paying, has a payment failure, so an athlete never quietly loses access on your watch.
+This rule is configured alongside the fueling triggers and carries no percentage threshold.
+When the athlete is the payer they are alerted too, at a noise level you set, and deep-linked to update their card.
+Who pays for each athlete is set from the athlete’s row menu on your roster, under Cover, Stop covering, and Change payer; see Take over & relinquish for the grace-window behavior behind this.

 See also